Standard English: Grammar

 Although the standard Englishes of the anglophone countries are similar, there are minor grammatical differences and divergences of vocabulary among the varieties.
 In American and Australian English, for example, "sunk" and "shrunk" as past-tense forms of "sink" and "shrink" are acceptable as standard forms, whereas standard British English retains only the past-tense forms of "sank" and "shrank".
 In Afrikaner South African English, the deletion of verbal complements is becoming common.
 This phenomenon sees the objects of transitive verbs being omitted: "Did you get?", "You can put in the box".
-This kind of construction is infrequent in most other standardised varieties of English.
+This kind of construction is infrequent in most other standardized varieties of English.

 Origins

-In the past, different scholars have meant different things by the phrase 'Standard English', when describing its emergence in medieval and early modern England.
+In the past, different scholars have meant different things by the phrase "Standard English", when describing its emergence in medieval and early modern England.
 In the nineteenth century, it tended to be used in relation to the wordstock.
-Nineteenth-century scholars Earle and Kington-Oliphant conceived of the standardisation of English in terms of ratios of Romance to Germanic vocabulary.
-Earle claimed that the works of the poets Gower and Chaucer, for instance, were written in what he called 'standard language' because of their amounts of French-derived vocabulary.
+Nineteenth-century scholars Earle and Kington-Oliphant conceived of the standardization of English in terms of ratios of Romance to Germanic vocabulary.
+Earle claimed that the works of the poets Gower and Chaucer, for instance, were written in what he called "standard language" because of their amounts of French-derived vocabulary.

 Subsequently, attention shifted to the regional distribution of phonemes.
-Morsbach, Heuser, and Ekwall conceived of standardisation largely as relating to sound-change, especially as indicated by spellings for vowels in stressed syllables, with a lesser emphasis on morphology.
+Morsbach, Heuser, and Ekwall conceived of standardization largely as relating to sound-change, especially as indicated by spellings for vowels in stressed syllables, with a lesser emphasis on morphology.

 Mid-twentieth-century scholars McIntosh and Samuels continued to focus on the distribution of spelling practice but as primary artefacts, which are not necessarily evidence of underlying articulatory reality.
 Their work led to the publication of the Linguistic Atlas of Late Mediaeval English, which aims to describe dialectal variation in Middle English between 1350 and 1450.
-The final date was chosen to reflect the increasing standardisation of written English.
+The final date was chosen to reflect the increasing standardization of written English.
 Although as they note, "The dialects of the spoken language did not die out, but those of the written language did".

-A number of late-twentieth-century scholars tracked morphemes as they standardised, such as auxiliary do, third-person present-tense -s, you/thou, the wh- pronouns, and single negation, multiple negations being common in Old and Middle English and remaining so in spoken regional varieties of English.
+A number of late-twentieth-century scholars tracked morphemes as they standardized, such as auxiliary do, third-person present-tense -s, you/thou, the wh- pronouns, and single negation, multiple negations being common in Old and Middle English and remaining so in spoken regional varieties of English.

 Present-day investigations

-In the twenty-first century, scholars consider all of the above and more, including the rate of standardisation across different text-types such as administrative documents; the role of the individual in spreading standardisation; the influence of multilingual and mixed-language writing; the influence of the Book of Common Prayer; standardisation of the wordstock; evolution of technical registers; standardisation of glyphs and morphemes; and the partial standardisation of Older Scots.
+In the twenty-first century, scholars consider all of the above and more, including the rate of standardization across different text-types such as administrative documents; the role of the individual in spreading standardization; the influence of multilingual and mixed-language writing; the influence of the Book of Common Prayer; standardization of the wordstock; evolution of technical registers; standardization of glyphs and morphemes; and the partial standardization of Older Scots.